rhiannonmcn/Love-Light-Photography/README.md

 ## Thank You Page

 * The Thank You page cannot be accessed by the user from any links on the website.
-It can only be accessed by submitting the contact form on the Contact page.
+It can only be accessed by submitting the contact form on the Contact page which uses a GET function to retrieve the page to imitate the contact form submission.

 * The style and design of the website is consistent, with the navigation bar on top and footer on the bottom so as to allow the user to navigate back to the main website.